 Before continuing, make sure you have the latest firmware installed, to check your current firmware, make sure you press and hold the display/back button while you turn the camera on.
-You should see this boot menu telling you what your current firmware number is.
+You should see this boot menu telling you your current firmware number.

 The Camera Settings

 Setup Menu, Shooting Menu, Custom Menu and the Focusing method can be found in detail on my YouTube video, you can watch it here: